-The Company is externally managed by an affiliate of iStar, the Company's largest shareholder.
-Although the Manager was recently formed, iStar has been an active real estate investor for over 20 years and has executed transactions with an aggregate value in excess of \$35.0 billion. iStar has an extensive network for sourcing investments, which includes relationships with brokers, corporate tenants and developers that it has established over its long operating history.
-As of December 31, 2017, iStar had total assets of approximately \$4.7 billion and 184 employees in its New York City headquarters and its seven regional offices across the United States.
+The Company is externally managed by an affiliate of iStar, the Company's largest shareholder. iStar has been an active real estate investor for over 20 years and has executed transactions with an aggregate value of approximately \$40.0 billion. iStar has an extensive network for sourcing investments, which includes relationships with brokers, corporate tenants and developers that it has established over its long operating history.
+As of March 31, 2018, iStar had total assets of approximately \$4.5 billion and 185 employees in its New York City headquarters and its seven regional offices across the United States.